DSIN-INSA-Strasbourg/Hermes-doc/content/5. Development/plugins/clients/_index.md

     def __init__(self, config: HermesConfig):
         # The 'config' var must not be used nor modified by the plugin
         super().__init__(config)
-        # ... plugin's init code
+        # ... plugin init code
 ```

 ## Handlers methods

 ### Event handlers

-For each data type set up in the client's datamodel, the plugin may implement an handler for the 5 possible event types :
+For each data type set up in the client datamodel, the plugin may implement an handler for the 5 possible event types :

 - `added` : when an object is added
 - `recycled` : when an object is restored from trashbin (will never be called if trashbin is disabled)